rich-hart/presentation_notes/pres.md

 __THEY DON'T!!!__ People rarely read Web pages word by word; instead, they scan the page, picking out individual words and sentences.

-__Bottom Line__: You can't expect that users will actually read any of your documentation
+__You can't expect that users will actually read any of your documentation__

 Web pages have to employ scannable text using:
 *  highlighted keywords (hypertext links serve as one form of highlighting; typeface variations and color are others)